-The Group leases the investment property to a third party under operating lease, which has an initial non-cancellable lease term of one year.
+The Group leases the investment property to a third party under operating lease, which has an initial non-cancellable lease term of two years (2022: one year).
 The lease does not include any purchase, termination and extension options.
 The property is exposed to residual value risk.
 The lease contract, as a result, imposes a restriction that, unless approval is obtained from the Group as lessor, the property can only be used by the lessee.
 The lessee is also required to keep the property in a good state of repair and return the property in its original condition at the end of the lease.
 Below is a maturity analysis of undiscounted lease payments to be received from the leasing of the investment property:

-2022 HK\$'000 2021 HK\$'000 Year 1 720
+2023 HK\$'000 2022 HK\$'000 Year 1 360 720